NandoTheessen/Algorithm-Design-Manual-Skiena/01 Intro to Algorithm Design/02 Correctness.md

 #### First Problem: Robot Tour Optimization

 - robot solders chips to the circuit-board && does this in a loop, board after board
-- task is to optimize the loop in order to minimize time spent per board
+- task is to optimize the loop in order to minimize ti04me spent per board

 Problem: Robot Tour Optimization
 Input: Set _S_ of _n_ points in the plane